 He was named director of US HUD’s Florida State Office of Community Planning and Development in 1996, and Director of Human Services for Broward County in 1998, where he was responsible for a $250 million budget with 1,200 staff.
 He returned to US HUD as Deputy State Coordinator for Florida in 2000.
 From 2003 until joining Sheriff Israel’s command staff in 2013, he served as President and CEO of non-profit corporation.
 He also served as an adjunct professor at St. Thomas University’s Graduate School of Management.

 In 2004, Mr. Castillo was elected to the Pembroke Pines City Commission becoming the first Hispanic American elected to serve on the City Commission in 30 years.
-He has four times served as Vice Mayor of his home city, and is currently Vice Mayor of Pembroke Pines.
+He has four times served as Vice Mayor of his home city.

 Castillo has served as a member of the Broward County Charter Review Commission, is a former Chair and current member of the Broward County Planning Council, the Broward MPO, and the Broward County Tourist Development Council.
 Other board experience includes board member emeritus Hispanic Unity of Florida, Broward County Juvenile Justice Board, Broward County Health Facilities Authority, Family Central, and Women in Distress boards of directors.

 Mr. Castillo has received numerous awards for his work in the field of health and human services, housing and community development, economic development and government finance.
 He was named Municipal Leader of the Year by the Broward County Council of Professional Firefighters, Humanitarian of the Year by the City of Hope Foundation, Humanitarian of the Year Broward Cystic Fibrosis Association, Elected Official of the Year by the Broward Coalition for the Homeless, and is a recipient of the Stephen R. Booher Memorial Award.